sirarsalih/sirarsalih.github.io/README.md

 # Setup SSL with Cloudflare

-Login or create an account at [Cloudflare](https://cloudflare.com) to setup SSL for your new site.
+Create an account or login at [Cloudflare](https://cloudflare.com) to setup SSL for your new site.

 # Hydejack